-The college generated a deficit before other gains and losses of £2,466k (2019: deficit of £1,056k).
-The decline in performance from the prior year was largely due to an increase in staffing costs relating to the defined benefit pension schemes, both the TPS and LGPS experienced an increase in employer contribution rates along with annual staff increments and a universal pay award of 1.5% paid from February 2020.
+The College generated a deficit before other gains and losses of $\pm 3,415$ k (2020: deficit of $\pm 2,466$ k).
+The decline in performance from the prior year was largely due to an increase in staffing costs due to increased delivery in house, along with annual staff increments and a universal pay award of 1.0% paid from June 2021.

-COVID-19 had a detrimental impact on:
+COVID-19 had a detrimental impact on finances of £386k as outlined above.